-I recently attended the Society of Automotive Engineers (SAE) Commercial Vehicle Engineering conference in Chicago and got a technology fix that will keep me going for a while.
-One session I sat through was an intriguing panel discussion called Operator-Vehicle Interfaces: Technology Challenges Today and Tomorrow.
+That thought kept running through my mind as I sat through the various sessions at the Society of Automotive Engineers (SAE) Commercial Vehicle Engineering conference in Chicago last Fall.
+One particularly intriguing panel discussion called "Operator-Vehicle Interfaces: Technology Challenges Today and Tomorrow" was a good example.